quarkslab/debian/README.md

     $ packer-io build -only=virtualbox-iso -var-file=debian-7.9.0-amd64.json atlas-quarkslab.json
 ```

+### Troubleshooting

-Be careful with VMWare provider, there is a manual task to do:
+Be careful with VMWare provider, they may need a manual task to do:
 - When the mirror selection fail, click on "Go back"
 - Go back to the "selection step menu"
 - Select the "Configure Network" and then it should not fail again